samdbmg/dhcp-netboot.xyz/README.md

 on your network. dnsmasq will automatically figure out the right subnet mask to use based on your local network setup.

-Then boot another device on the same network and ask it to boot from "LAN" or "PXE" or whatever your device happens to call it.
-You should be presented with a nice menu of live disks, installers and utilities to run, which will be downloaded from the Internet as needed.

 For this to work, it needs to have fairly low-level access to the target network (rather than the Docker internal bridge), which is why you need `--net=host`.
 It will need to open several ports on your system in order to act as a DHCP